 |Responsible ADB Department||South Asia Department|

 |Responsible ADB Division||Urban Development and Water Division, SARD|

-Ministry of Finance and Treasury
+Ministry of Finance (formerly Ministry of Finance and Treasury)

 |Approval||06 Jun 2017|